 - Entering onto property someone owns, leases, or occupies.

 - Contacting someone by phone, postal mail, email, text, social networking sites, etc.

-- Placing or delivering an object to property that someone own, leases, or occupies.
+- Leaving unwanted items, presents or flowers at a property that someone own, leases, occupies, or works.

 - Verbal threats.

 One of the ways perpetrators stalk victims is through the use of technology, known as cyberstalking.
 One out of every four stalking victims report cyberstalking.